Original Framework

 • Identifies strengths and potential

-• Prevents and builds proactively
+• Builds capability and responds proactively

 • Individual seen as whole person